c-mandal/c-mandal.github.io/projects/maggi.md

 ### Things I learned

+I started the project as a fun weeklong experiment, and was overwhelmed by the enthusiasm and the number of responses I recieved.
+People are very particular about their instant noodles, and it was fun to see friends argue on social media about #TeamDry and #TeamSoupy.
+Looking back, here are a few things I learned and would do differently if I could approach the project again.

 #### Project design

 > **Considering cultural memory**

 Looking back on what I learned about Maggi's history, the noodles really became popular in India when my parents' generation were growing up.
-By the 90's, hundreds of thousands of Indians were immigrating, with the overwhelming majority going to the UK and USA ([source](https://www.migrationpolicy.org/article/emigration-immigration-and-diaspora-relations-india#2)).
+By the 90's, hundreds of thousands of people were migrating out of India, with the overwhelming majority going to the UK and USA ([source](https://www.migrationpolicy.org/article/emigration-immigration-and-diaspora-relations-india#2)).
 While I looked at immigration generation in my survey, most of the respondents were in their early 20's.
 I'd really like to see how older South Asians feel about Maggi, and would love to include people in Europe as well.

 #### Questionnaire design
 > **Keep text data categorical and discrete whenever possible**